dcbaker/cython/docs/src/userguide/limitations.rst

 Limitations
 *************

-This page used to list bugs in Cython that made the semantics of compiled code differ from that in Python.
-Most of the missing features have been fixed in Cython 0.15.
-Note that a future version 1.0 of Cython is planned to provide full Python language compatibility.
+This page used to list bugs in Cython0 that made the semantics of compiled code differ from that in Python.
+Most of the missing features have been fixed in Cython0 0.15.
+Note that a future version 1.0 of Cython0 is planned to provide full Python language compatibility.

 Below is a list of differences that we will probably not be addressing.